Types of Financial Aid Programs

 Federal Direct Stafford Loan

 There are two types of Federal Direct Stafford Loans: subsidized and unsubsidized.
-You must demonstrate financial need, according to the FAFSA, to qualify for the subsidized loan.
-In this case the government will pay the interest on the loan while the student is in school.
-Financial need is not a requirement for the unsubsidized loan.
-This loan accrues interest while the student is in school; a student may choose to pay the accruing interest while in school.
-Repayment for both begins 6 months after graduation or when the student ceases attending school at least half-time.
-The interest rate for subsidized Direct Stafford Loans disbursed between July 1, 2012 and June 30, 2013 is fixed at 3.4 percent.
-Loans disbursed in previous years have different rates, depending on when they were disbursed.
-The interest rate for unsubsidized Stafford Loans is fixed at 6.8 percent.
+You must demonstrate financial need to qualify for the subsidized loan.
+When the loan is subsidized the federal government pays the interest on the loan while the student is in school.
+If the loan is unsubsidized it accrues interest while the student is in school; a student may choose to pay the accruing interest while in school.
+Repayment of both types of loans begins six months after graduation or when the student ceases attending school at least half-time.
+The interest rate for subsidized Direct Stafford Loans disbursed between July 1, 2014 and June 30, 2015 is fixed at 4.66 percent.
+Loans disbursed in previous years have different rates.
+The current interest rate for unsubsidized Direct Stafford Loans is fixed at 4.66 percent for undergraduates; 6.21 percent for graduate students.
+An origination fee of 1.072 percent is deducted from the loan proceeds when it is disbursed.
 To accept a Direct Stafford Loan you must follow the steps on our Direct Lending (DL) website.